open-pisciculture/open-source-fish-farming-prototypes/README.md

 A simple breakout board for an RFM95W module for easier prototyping with a breadboard.
 Hardware files are available inside the [rfm95w-breakout](https://github.com/open-pisciculture/open-source-fish-farming-prototypes/tree/main/rfm95w-breakout) folder.

 ## General
-This section includes guides and information common to the various prototypes.
+This section includes guides and information that are common to the various prototypes.

 - LoRaWAN Gateway and Device setup
 - Removing the ST-Link programmer from the NUCLEO-64 boards